authenticate/GWEN/README.md

 About
 =====

 This repository is a fork of GWEN which I use in my personal projects.
-I became interested in understanding the implementation of GUI libraries.
-So, I started converting GWEN to my own coding style in an effort to force myself to actually understand what the code was doing.
-After a while, I had updated most of the library.

-Since the original repository no longer appears active, I decided to upload this version in case anyone else was interested in using it.
+Since the original repository no longer appears active, I decided to upload this version.

 This fork contains a subset of the original repository's widgets.
 If I did not directly need the widget, I removed it.
 In addition, the only supported rendering and input systems are both SDL2.